Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 Click to show/hide file contents dashboard/dist/notifications.json
 Click to show/hide file contents

-Tasks
+## Tasks

-0. Write mapStateToProps
+### 0. Write mapStateToProps

-mandatory
-Reuse the latest dashboard project you worked on in the React course 0x09-React_Redux_reducer and install react-redux
+Reuse the latest dashboard project you worked on in the React course `0x09-React_Redux_reducer` and install `react-redux`

-Within the App/App.js file:
+Within the `App/App.js` file:

-Create a function named mapStateToProps.
-This should connect the uiReducer you created and the property isLoggedIn that your component is already using
+- Create a function named `mapStateToProps`.
+This should connect the `uiReducer` you created and the property `isLoggedIn` that your component is already using
-Import connect from Redux, and connect the mapStateToProps to the component **Repo:**
+- Import `connect` from Redux, and connect the `mapStateToProps` to the component

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_0/dashboard/src/App/App.js
+- File: `task_0/dashboard/src/App/App.js`

-1. Create a small store
+### 1. Create a small store

-mandatory
-In the index.js file:
+In the `index.js` file:

-Create a store using createStore from Redux that would contain the uiReducer state Implement a provider passing the store that you created to the main App **Repo:**
+- Create a store using `createStore` from Redux that would contain the `uiReducer` state
+- Implement a provider passing the store that you created to the main `App`

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_0/dashboard/src/index.js
+- File: `task_0/dashboard/src/index.js`

 ### 2. Test MapStateToProps